rikvdkleij/intellij-haskell/README.md

     This workaround will add path of `GHC SDK` to PATH environment variable which is passed to ghc-modi process.
 Other solutions are welcome!
 - Windows is not supported.
 Maybe it will work okay but I can not test it;
 - Created workaround for ghc-mod issue #432;

+# How to build
+1. Clone this project;
+1. Clone IntelliJ Communitiy Edition (optional, it's needed to navigate to IntelliJ source code).
+Check out right tag by looking to version number;
+1. Install/enable plugins: Plugin Devkit, Grammar-Kit and PsiViewer;
+1. Open this project and check/change paths of `IntelliJ Platform Plugin SDK`.
+Also check/change path to it's sources (use root directory from step 2);
+1. Navigate to `_HaskellLexer.flex` and run `Run Flex Generator`.
+This will generate `_HaskellLexer.java`;
+1. Navigate to `haskell.bnf` and run `Generate Parser Code`.
+This will generate parser Java files in `gen` directory;
+1. Select `Make project` from `Build` menu;
+1. To run/debug this plugin select `intellij-haskell` in `Configurations`;